Share on:

 How do Tactile Solutions from Tactile Solution Canada enhance accessibility?

-Our tactile tiles, pavers, and wayfinding solutions provide critical visual, tactile, and orientation cues for persons with visual disabilities as per CSA and AODA regulations.
+Our tactile plates, pavers, and wayfinding solutions provide critical visual, tactile, and orientation cues for persons with visual disabilities as per CSA and AODA regulations.

 How can constructors ensure projects meet accessibility standards?